byrd-laif/soilMakers/readme.md

 **This is about honesty and responsibility.
 Honesty; admitting to what is.
 Responsibility; not blaming anybody else.**

-# Soil Sisters
+# *Soil Sisters ~ Ecological Enterprise*
+*A system that operates to deliver positive ecological impact and by that profit, produce a surplus.*

+**An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
+Soil Sisters relate to Earth, Gaia as 'The Live And Dynamic Evolutionary Partner' in the shaping of the set, setting and the process, healing the soil to heal the soul.*

 ## Environ-Mental Health ~ *The ethics of ecology;* Learning to live in the light of Nature.

-### *The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections.*
+**The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections.
+Ones dream and the dream of the planet As One.**

+***Connection with things that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - Is The Expression Of A Biological Need.

-#### *Loss of biodiversity is catastrophic, impacts are symbiotic and happen within the physical body and Mother Earth, far into future generations.*
+### *Loss of biodiversity is catastrophic, impacts are symbiotic and happen within the physical body and Mother Earth, far into future generations.*

+**Ecological Justice is Social Justice.
+Being responsible stewards of the Earth means taking to heart the current planetary healing crisis.**

 **Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.* The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.**